 My body recovers quickly.
 Even after a C-section, I walked around the hospital the next day as if nothing happened.
 But of course I was younger then.
 Still, after running my first marathon at the age of 45, I bounced back quickly, too.
-I rarely experience DOMS or delayed muscle soreness.
+I rarely experience the DOMS.

 This week I did not run for four days.
 Yep, four days, and I’m supposed to be training for a marathon!
 My body was so sore after a brick session last Saturday which included a spin class and a run on the treadmill.
 I felt beaten up, my butt hurt like crazy, walked like a zombie, and my blood pressure shot up to 160/100.
 Why?
 Why did my body respond that way?
 Because of age?
 Well, I’m not that old, really!
 Because I over exerted?
 Maybe.

 Ok, rewind.
 Last week, I chatted with my good friend, JN.
 I met JN during the first Bull Circle in Fully Booked way back in 2012.
 He approached me and asked, “Are you Sandi?
 I read your blog.”
 He was the first (and the only one!) to recognize me because of my blog.
 Haha!
 Anyway, he invited me and Jehan to try out spinning.
 He said it will be good for the quads.
 Then right away switch to run on the treadmill which will be good for the hamstrings.
 It sounded like fun so we went.

 The spin class was brutal.
 We were sweating buckets and my quads burned especially the part when we were instructed to tighten the gears and stand like we were biking uphills.
 Oh wow, ouch!!!
 Brutal.
 I never knew it could be that hard because when I see cyclists on the road, they look effortless.
 Now I have more respect for them.